KatamariJr/gorm.io/pages/docs/advanced_query.md

 // user -> User{ID: 111, Name: "Jinzhu", Age: 20}
 ```

-## FirstOrCreate
+## First Or Create

-Get first matched record or create a new one with given conditions (only works with struct, map conditions)
+Utilize `FirstOrCreate` to get the first matched record or create a new one with given conditions (only works with struct or map conditions)

 ```go
 // User not found, create a new record with give conditions